7 Convenient Madison Area Locations

 The major U.S. and international scientific and health organizations, including the National Institutes of Health, the U.S. Public Health Service, the Centers for Disease Control and Prevention, the Food and Drug Administration and the World Health Organization, among others, have been satisfied that dental amalgam is a safe, reliable and effective restorative material.

 This depends on what type of filling material you and your doctor chose to use.
 Composite fillings, once placed into the tooth, are cured with a special light that instantly hardens the material.
 After this is done, your dentist will ensure the bite is perfect before your appointment is over by using a special type of paper that shows where the filling might be too high when you bite on it.
 Once you leave our office the composite filling will be as hard as it will ever get, meaning you can eat and drink right after your appointment.
 If amalgam is used for your filling, it will need time to harden as the light will not cure the material.
-Because of this we typically tell patients not to eat or drink anything for at least four hours after their filling appointment if amalgam is used.
+Because of this, your doctor will give you instructions on when and how you can eat to avoid damaging your new filling as it hardens.